Ergon-moe/Bitcoin-Static/doc/json-rpc/getreceivedbyaddress.md

 ------

 ```
-amount   (numeric) The total amount in ERG received at this address.
+amount   (numeric) The total amount in XRG received at this address.
 ```

 Examples